International Students - Frequently Asked Questions

 - Application Fee (non-refundable) and application fee form

 Avoid attaching school results and other miscellaneous documents.
-Focus your efforts on meeting the entry criteria as outlined.
+Focus your efforts on meeting the entry criteria as outlined above.

-*Letters of recommendation are submitted by the referees nominated by you on the application form.
-They are contacted directly by Trinity College, however you can also attach your own academic letters of reference when you are making your application.
+**Letters of recommendation are submitted by the referees nominated by you on the application form.
+They are contacted directly by Trinity College using the email addresses provided on the application form.
+However you can also attach your own academic letters of reference when you are making your application.

 For more details, see link below:

-You can apply with as much evidence as is available to you.
+You can apply with as much evidence as is available to you and you must include transcripts of your Undergraduate degree (years completed to date) with your application.
 You may be successful in securing a conditional offer pending final transcripts, proof of English or letters of recommendation.

 This is a one year full time course commencing September and ending August of the following year.

 All modules are semesterised with module lectures taking place each weekday.
-Please see sample timetable.
+Please see sample Semester 1 timetable.

-Course code PTEG-BIOE-1F M.Sc.
-Bioengineering (F/T) (This course is only available as a full-time course)
+Course code Full Time (1) M.Sc Biomedical Engineering (This course is only available as a full-time course)

 Full fees for non-EU and EU students is Eur